 As of October 1, 2014, there's 1,286,323 people who call Manitoba home, according to the Canadian government office.

-The vast majority of immigrant families who move to Manitoba arrive through the Manitoba Provincial Nominee Program for Skilled Workers (MPNP).
+The vast majority of immigrant families who move to Manitoba arrive through the Manitoba Provincial Nominee Program (MPNP) for Skilled Workers.

-This free initiative of the Government of Manitoba is an ongoing program; for 2015, the MPNP can "nominate" up to 5,500 skilled-worker immigrants (plus spouses and children) to receive Canadian Permanent Resident Visas to settle in Manitoba.
+This free initiative of the Government of Manitoba is an ongoing program; for 2015, the MPNP can "nominate" up to 5,500 skilled-worker immigrants (plus spouses and children) to receive Canadian permanent residence to settle in Manitoba.

 Other highlights from the December 2014 Stats Can report include:

-- Manitoba's 1.3 per cent annual population increase was the third highest in all of Canada, behind only the provinces of Alberta and Saskatchewan.
+- Manitoba's 1.3 per cent annual population increase was the third-highest in all of Canada, behind Alberta and Saskatchewan.

 - Manitoba's annual population growth rate has exceeded one per cent in each of the past six years.